Ultra-Seven/newStream/src/chrome/README.md

 Read all of the instructions first!

-You will implement a mouse predictor.
+You will implement a mouse predictor in the [server/js](./server/js) folder.
-A predictor, at a high level, takes as input a value t that represents the number of milliseconds into the future, and returns a distribution of the mouse positions and actions at that time.
+A predictor, at a high level, takes as input a value `t` that represents the number of milliseconds into the future, and returns a distribution of the mouse positions and actions at that time.
-We have implemented a somewhat smart mouse predictor in [predict.js](./predict.js), take a look at it.
+We have implemented a somewhat smart mouse predictor in [predict.js](./server/js/predict.js), take a look at it.
 You will endeaver to implement something that out performs it.
 To do so, there are two phases for this assignment.

-1. **What does BETTER mean?**
+Optional

+* As you work on this assignment, look for and save URLs of visualizations that you would like to use to gather viz specific mouse traces and to test our predictors on!
+  Save them by replying with the URL on this assignment's piazza post.

+### What does BETTER mean?
+Due: 2/22 12PM (noon)

-  * Propose and implement a metric for evaluating the accuracy of your predictions and implement in [predict.js:Evaluator](./predict.js).
+Propose and implement a metric for evaluating the accuracy of your predictions and implement in [predict.js:Evaluator](./server/js/predict.js).

-  * You can assume the predictor returns a [Distribution](../prototype/js/dist.js) object that implements `getTopK()` and `getAllAbove()`.
+* You can assume the predictor returns a [Distribution](./server/js/dist.js) object that implements `getTopK()` and `getAllAbove()`.
-1. **Actually Predict**
+  You will write those in phase two.
+* To help you develop and test, we have
+  * included a baseline predictor
+  * included a demo page that visualizes your ditributions
+  * copied [dist.js](./server/js/dist.js) into the [js](./server/js) folder,
+  * included a Makefile

+### Actually Predict!
+Due: 3/3 11:59PM EST

-  * Fill in [predict.js:Predictor](./predict.js) and implement a javascript mouse prediction function, which, given the following information, returns a [mouse distribution](../prototype/js/dist.js) that adheres to the MouseDistribution signature.
+Fill in [predict.js:Predictor](./server/js/predict.js) and implement a javascript mouse prediction function, which, given the following information, returns a [Distribution](./server/js/dist.js) object.

 * Inputs:
   * list of boxes representing the "interactable" elements on the page (in the same format as above),
   * a partial mouse trace, and
   * deltaTime
 * Output
-    * A distribution object over mouse [x, y, action] arrays.
+  * A distribution object over mouse [x, y, action] arrays, where action can be `m`, `d`, `u`.
     This means that the Distribution object maps [x, y, action] arrys to a probability.
     This may be expensive since there are lots of pixels, so you don't need to _implement_ it like this.
     For instance, you might instead store probabilites for x, y ranges, or only store the single [x, y, action] with probability 100 and everything else has probability 0.
   * Implement `getTopK()` and `getAllAbove()`  for the distribution.
-You can call these functions for your evaluation.

-List any visualization URLs that would be good final prediction test cases later in the semester
+    You would probably want them for the evalutaion function in the first phase.

+## Submitting